 So why don’t we realize it?

-Women are actually better investors than men – we just don’t realize it yet, a new study found.
+Women are actually better investors than men – we just don’t realize it yet.

-The study, by Fidelity Investments, found that women earn higher returns on their investments than their male counterparts by about 0.4 percent.
+A 2017 study by Fidelity Investments found that women earn higher returns on their investments than their male counterparts by about 0.4 percent.
 This number may seem small at first glance, but can have a “significant impact” over time, the study says.

-Yet only nine percent of women expected that they would outperform men.
+Yet only 9 percent of women expected that they would outperform men.

 “It was shocking,” says Alexandra Taussig, senior vice president of women investors at Fidelity.
 “Women need to lean in and own the fact that they’re better investors and celebrate that.
 As we would say, ditch the doubt.”